 Defining Fixed Expenses

-Fixed expenses are the regular, consistent costs you rack up every month, and they typically remain constant or change very little.
-Generally speaking, these expenses are mandatory and non-negotiable, although you might be able to do things to impact them one way or the other.
-Fixed expenses can vary from person to person, but here are some common examples.
+Fixed expenses are the regular, consistent costs you rack up every month, and they typically stay the same or change very little from month to month.
+Generally speaking, these expenses aren’t things you can avoid.
+They can vary from person to person, but here are some common examples.

 1. Rent or Mortgage

 The monthly payment for your housing is a classic fixed expense, and there’s a good chance it’s going to be the biggest one you deal with on a regular basis.
-It stays fairly stable unless you make changes like moving to a different place.
+It stays fairly stable unless you make changes like downsizing and moving.

 2. Utilities